Enable WebGL | PicMonkey Help & Support | Check Status of WebGL

 Enable WebGL status

 Please note that making any changes in the Firefox configuration area could adversely impact your system.
-You can contact our Help team by filing a ticket.
+You can contact our Help team.
 Please provide us a browser configuration report by opening a new tab and typing about:support into your address bar.
-Click the button that reads: "Copy text to clipboard" and paste into the help ticket.
+Click the button that reads: "Copy text to clipboard" and paste the report into the email.

 • Safari